Joshua-Giblin-Burnham/Neuron-Multiphysics-Simulations/docs/index.rst

-.. abqsims documentation master file, created by sphinx-quickstart on Fri Oct 13 14:16:53 2023.
+..
+NuPhySim documentation master file, created by sphinx-quickstart on Fri Oct 13 14:16:53 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.